 Journal prompt: I’d really like to try __________ this summer, because ...

 If you’re looking for a way to level up your child’s writing skills this year, give Nightzookeeper.com a try!
-Our award-winning writing program, which includes online lessons, games, and challenges, is the perfect way to transform your child’s attitude toward reading and writing.
+Our writing curriculum, which includes online lessons, games, and challenges, is the perfect way to transform your child’s attitude toward reading and writing.